jeqcho/in-context-language-learning/29-Dec-4/README.md

 The resulting file has one sentence on each line.
 Each sentence ends with the period.
 Each sentence contains only lowercase alphabets, periods or commas or spaces.
 Periods and commas are separated from other characters with a space.

+Note that the story structure is disrupted because we removed entire lines that include non-accepted characters.

 ## Subsetting the TinyStories dataset

 We rank each word in the processed dataset by frequency.
 We then plot how much sentences we have if we only allow ourselves to a certain number of words.
 We do this at `frequent_words.ipynb`.